 Southwire SIMPush Conduit Fittings Make EMT Connections Easy

-If you find that you’ve grown weary of the more traditional methods of installing conduit fittings, Southwire now has new SimPush Push-To-Install conduit fittings available for when you’re working with conduit installation.
+If you find that you’ve grown weary of the more traditional methods of installing conduit fittings, Southwire now has SimPush Push-To-Install fittings available for when you’re working on a variety of install environments.